practo/tipoca-stream/redshiftsink/README.md

-# kafka-go
+# redshiftsink

-kafka-go holds the code for the Kafka consumers and producers written in Go.
+redshiftsink reads the debezium events from Kafka and loads them to Redshift.
+It holds the code for the Kafka consumers and producers written in Go.
+It comprises of two processes:
 - Redshift Batcher
 - Redshift Loader